Chapter 4 The Elmore Farm and the Changing World

 The Elmore property was just seven miles south of Lind and Russel found it easy to drive to town for errands.
 Often there were parts to purchase, or even just to get the daily mail.
 He often spent a couple evening hours socializing and shooting pool with the other men.
 Mabel had attempted driving, but found it beyond her realm, so she was bound to remain alone on the farm.
 Evenings were especially long with the day’s chores finished and no one to talk to.

 The kids were both in school, and left home each morning in a little yellow school bus.
-The driver stopped by the barn, except on the days he was recording mileage.
-On those days he drove to the door of the house.
+He drove a mile-long dirt road to the house..
 This new bus ride seemed a real treat to Pat and Dick who had ridden over an hour from the Sandhills.
 They were now among the last to board in the morning and the first off at night.
 “Gravy” was the driver’s nickname, acquired surely from his portly figure.
 There was endless teasing — and treats for special occasions.

 For Mabel, life become lonelier.
 Leaving the Sandhills had separated her from the family-like group of neighbors.
 This farm by its very nature seemed more isolated.
 The nearest neighbor was a daunting three and a half miles away and there was no place to walk except through the wheat fields.
 Evenings were especially long with the day’s chores finished and no one to talk to.
 Needlework, that wonderful talent developed in childhood, occupied much of her time.